The Hidden Expenses of HomeownershipOwning a home is a huge financial commitment.

 Homeowners Association Fees

-If you’re moving into a planned neighborhood, there are typically additional fees that are collected by the local homeowners association.
-These fees can be used to improve the neighborhood through cosmetic upgrades, repairs or whatever the local HOA votes on.
-Paying these fees is not optional, so if you’re moving into an area that falls under a homeowners association, you need to find out what the fees are, how often they’re scheduled to be paid and how that added expense fits into your monthly budget.
+If you’re moving into a planned neighborhood, there are typically additional fees that are collected by the local homeowners association (HOA).
+These fees can be used to improve the neighborhood through cosmetic upgrades, repairs or whatever the local HOA board of directors votes on, and approves.
+Paying these fees is not optional, so if you’re considering homeownership into an area that falls under an HOA, you need to find out what the fees are, how often they’re scheduled to be paid and how that added expense fits into your monthly budget.

 No matter how nice your home is, eventually you’re going to have to perform some work on it.
 It can be something as minor as paying someone to handle your lawn maintenance or something as major as having to replace a roof.
-Either way, there will be upkeep, and upkeep can get expensive.
-Making sure that you have the money on hand to handle these costs will keep you from being in a bad position financially later.
+Either way, maintenance will be required.
+Making sure that you have the money on hand to handle these costs will keep you from being in a bad financial position later.

 Some states require this sort of information to be included when the property is listed.
 If your state doesn’t have that kind of information, don’t be afraid to ask, or to have your real estate agent ask the listing agent.